Naida1710/simple_baby_tracker/README.md

 ## Python Version, Packages and Libaries Used
 The project was developed using Python 3.13.2.

-The following Python packages and libaries were used:
+I've used the following Python packages and/or external imported packages:
 * datetime - Used to work with date and time, particulary to calculate recovery timelines based on number of days since surgery.
 * gspread - Used to interact with Google Sheets API for reading and writing data to a spreadsheet.
 * google.oauth2.service_account.Credentials - Provides secure authentication for access to Google Sheets API.